alexamy/godot-dialogue-system/nodes/README.md

 ## Dialogue nodes
 Base class: [`DialogueNodeBase`](./dialogue_node_base.gd).

-Each node has:
+Every node has:
 - `start_dialogue` method

+Used for starting interpreter with dialogue data.
 Must be redefined in a derived class.

-- `get_interpreter` method
+- `interpreter` accessor

-Helper for accesing node's interpreter.
-If editor property is not set, will tries to find an interpreter above in a tree.
+Access node's **`Interpreter`** property.
+If property is not set in the editor, method will attempt to find an interpreter above in a node tree.
 If none is found, prints an error.

 - `Interpreter` property

-Used in dialogue execution.

 ![](./imgs/node_interpreter.png)